 October 21, 2020: Dr. Albert met with faculty and staff to discuss the Student Cultural Intelligence Leadership Training Experience and Becoming a Standard Bearer of Brave Conversations.

 October 21, 2020: Dr. Albert hosted student summits on Cultural Intelligence Leadership Training for the junior and senior classes.

 October 26, 2020: Dr. Albert hosted a meeting with Black students and a meeting with Black parents.
 Meetings with other minority groups will be scheduled moving forward.

-December 15, 2020: Dr. Albert will meet with the Board of Directors for focus group analysis.
+December 15, 2020: Dr. Albert met with the Board of Directors for focus group analysis.

-December 16, 2020: The Diversity Action Committee will meet to discuss focus group findings, understand what was learned, evaluate what has been accomplished to date and identify potential components of the vision/desired outcomes for inclusive excellence.
+December 16, 2020: The Diversity Action Committee met to discuss focus group findings, understand what was learned, evaluate what has been accomplished to date and identify potential components of the vision/desired outcomes for inclusive excellence.